-CMS hub uses great content as a magnet to draw customers in and convert them over time
+Great content is a magnet to draw customers in and convert them.

-CMS hub uses great content as a magnet to draw customers in and convert them over time
+Great content is a magnet to draw customers in and convert them.

 Content generation is as crucial as a great content management system